chris1111/Wimlib-Imagex-Package/README.md

 ### Now you can create Windows 11 USB disk in macOS
 - SIP Security and Gatekeeper must be disable
+- WINUSB is bootable only in UEFI ( 🚫  Not working in Legacy booting )

 ### How its work VIDEO: ⬇︎